Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions

-To confirm that these fast pulses are indeed synchronized to possible soliton motion within the horizon and are not from other systematic effects, we calculate the Fourier spectrum of $v_\mathrm{exp}(t)$ and compare it with the Fourier spectra of the GPE results averaged over the sink region~\cite{SM}.
-As shown in Fig.~\ref{fig:3}(d), the most prominent frequency peak observed in the experiment is at $f_2 \approx 225~$Hz$~\sim t_\mathrm{p}^{-1}$.
-This is in very good agreement with the GPE result.
-We have verified that $f_2$ indeed corresponds to the radial oscillation frequency of tightly trapped solitons, which are reflected upon re-entering the supersonic region.
+To further analyze the temporal signature of the fast pulses, we calculate the Fourier spectrum of $v_\mathrm{exp}(t)$.
+We then compare it with the Fourier spectra of the GPE results averaged over the sink region~\cite{SM} to find possible connection with soliton motions.
+As shown in Fig.~3(d), the most prominent frequency peak observed in the experiment is at $f_{\rm p} \approx 225~$Hz$~\sim t_\mathrm{p}^{-1}$.
+This appears to overlap with the main frequency peak in the GPE result.
+We have verified that $f_{\rm p}$ indeed corresponds to the radial oscillation frequency of tightly trapped solitons, which are reflected upon re-entering the supersonic region.

-Other frequency peaks appear in the Fourier spectra as well.
-Notably, a lower frequency peak appears at $f_1 \approx 103~$Hz, and a higher tone at around $f_3\approx 310~$Hz.
-We note that the time separation of soliton splitting is shorter than the oscillation time scale $t_\mathrm{p}$, and that shallower solitons nearly escaping the horizon could have a longer oscillation period.
-While these effects could account for the observed higher and lower frequencies, we also point out that, in a nonlinear system, a background oscillating at a frequency $f_2$ may amplify fluctuations with frequencies at integer multiples of $f_2/2$ by parametric resonance.
+Experimentally, we have observed the peak frequency to shift slightly to $f_{\rm p} \approx 250~$Hz upon a moderate increase of the atomic interaction; see the upper-left panel in Fig.~4(a).
+The lower-left panel shows the corresponding frequency peak in the GPE simulation.
+We have also adopted a shallower depth $V_0\approx k_\mathrm{B}\times 125~$nK and a slightly narrower sink (upper-right panel).
+The peak frequency appears to reduce to $f_{\rm p} \approx 150~$Hz close to a peak identified in the simulation (lower-right panel).

-Self-oscillations in this 2D geometry appear to be robust.
-We have increased the atomic interaction (top panel of Fig.~\ref{fig:4}(b)) or have adopted a shallower depth $V_0\approx k_\mathrm{B}\times 125~$nK and a slightly narrower sink (bottom panel).
-We have observed self-oscillating supersonic flows in all these samples.
-Multitone frequencies can be identified in their Fourier spectra as well.
 In general, the oscillation frequencies should depend on the radius of the horizon, the supersonic flow speed, and the local sound speed.
 We summarize these results using a single parameter, the total atom number decay rate $\gamma$, which characterizes the overall dissipation rate in the sink.
-Figure~\ref{fig:4} plots the measurement results, where we find the spectra to show good resemblance with GPE calculations.
+Figure~4(b) summarizes the measurement results, where we find the peak positions showing reasonable agreement with those of GPE calculations.
+Thus, we believe the short pulses are synchronized with the soliton motion within the horizon.
+For more frequency dependence on various parameters in GPE calculations, see Supplemental Figures~\cite{SM}.